 Public goods have two characteristics that set them apart; they are non-rival and non-exclusive.
 Non-exclusive means once you provide it for everybody, you can’t stop people from using it.
 And non-rival means that the consumption of the good doesn’t reduce the availability of the good for other people.

 As a result, private firms have no incentive to produce such goods since they can’t make everyone pay for them.

 Wikipedia is another example of the Free Rider problem – few people contribute (financially or otherwise), but everyone gets to use it.

 Example of The Free Rider Problem

 There is a project to build a bridge that would benefit 50 people and each one of those 50 people is only willing to pay $100 towards the project.
 However, the bridge costs only $2,000 to build.
 This means if everyone contributed $100, there would be an excess of $5,000.

-What ends up happening is that every individual tries to lower they value of the bridge.
+What ends up happening is that every individual tries to lower the value of the bridge.
 They know that they would get to use the bridge even if they didn’t pay the same amount as the next person.
-This goes on till everyone decides to not contribute to the project.
+This goes on until everyone decides to not contribute to the project.
 This is known as the free rider problem.